DavidLGoldberg/qolor/README.md

 ## Settings

 Two stylistic flavors.
-Underline or a border box.
-This is more of a placeholder for now.
-I only built this to facilitate pull requests etc.
+Underline (default) or a border box.
+The border box is more of a placeholder for now.
+I only built it to facilitate pull requests etc.

 ## Optional Keymap To Toggle